tevendale/ShowFitFile/readme.txt

 === Show Fit File ===
 Contributors:      stuarttevendale
-Tags:              garmin, fit
+Tags:              Garmin, Wahoo, Polar, Hammerhead, fit, gpx, tcx, OpenStreetMap Requires at least: 5.8
 Tested up to:      6.1
-Stable tag:        1.0.0
+Stable tag:        1.1.0
+Requires PHP:	   7.4
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

+A plugin to display fit, gpx and tcx files.

 == Description ==

-This plugin allows you to add a map and summary exercise data from a .fit (Flexible and Interoperable Data Transfer) file.
+Show Fit File is a sports & fitness oriented plugin that allows you to add a map and summary exercise data from a fit, gpx or tcx file.
 The maps are generated using leafletJS with the map tiles provided by OpenStreetMap.

-Both a Gutenberg Block and Shortcode versions are present in this plugin
+Both a Gutenberg Block and Shortcode versions are present in this plugin.

 == Installation ==